 Suggested links

 If you or a loved one is seeking an outpatient treatment program to handle mild to moderate drug addiction, you may want to consider partial hospitalization.
-This step up from intensive outpatient programs (IOP) can provide additional structure along with access to a wider range of clinicians.
+Sometimes called “day treatment,” Partial Hospitalization Programs (PHP) offer the same structure, care, and resources as a residential rehab program without the overnight stay.

 Battling addiction and ready for treatment?
 Find Treatment Now